4est-is-Forrest/square-iron/content/docs/Inbox Common Module/primary-functions.md

 layout: docs

 ---
-This function is used to parse and validate arguments inserted into an email's subject line.
+This function is used to parse and validate arguments inserted into an email's subject line using simple regular expressions.
 See this section's [overview](/docs/email-toolset/) for details regarding these arguments.

 <hr />